jeffrey-xiao/Princeton-Algorithms-Part-1/README.md

 ###Part 1: Union-Find and Dynamic Connectivity###

-*Project: Percolation* -- Demonstration of the application of the Weighted Quick Union in order to simulate a "percolation" and to obtain the percolation threshold for a particular N*N grid size.
+*Project: Percolation* -- Application of the Weighted Quick Union in order to simulate a "percolation" and to obtain the percolation threshold for a particular N*N grid size.

 ###Part 2: Stacks, Queues, and Elementary Sorts###